 Blockchain functionality needs to serve a clear and practical purpose.
 And it needs to be about more than financial transactions, which is currently the only proven use case.
 We need to find other use cases that benefit from this technology for it to reach its full potential as heralding the next generation of the internet.

 Even in terms of financial transactions, there are issues with adoption because of the low take-up rate.
-Blockchain transactions are cheaper, but you still need to pay an additional conversion cost when you want funds transferred back into a traditional government-issued currency.
+Blockchain transactions are cheaper, but you still need to pay an additional conversion cost when you want funds transferred back into a traditional fiat currency.
 Similarly, crypto wallets do not replace other services and protection offered by traditional banks such as credit cards, interest-bearing accounts and home loans.

 To overcome this, there needs to be a compelling reason to use blockchain technology and a clearly defined value proposition for users of blockchain products.